Transport geography can be better understood from a series of eight core principles:

 - Distance is a relative concept involving space (how much is accessible), time (the duration of transportation), and effort (the cost or energy expense).
 How distance is perceived is a function of the amount of effort made to overcome it, which is commonly expressed as transport costs, which indirectly reflect the friction of distance.
 A longer physical distance traveled with ease (e.g, low cost or short amount of time) implies less friction than a shorter physical distance subject to delays, congestion, and high costs.

 - Velocity is a modal, intermodal, and managerial effort.
 Velocity does not necessarily mean speed, but the time it takes for a passenger or a unit of freight to move across a transport chain.
-For instance, the speed advantage of air transportation is undermined if a passenger is spending several hours between connecting flights.
+For instance, the speed advantage of air transportation is undermined if a passenger spends several hours between connecting flights.
 Therefore, the velocity of passengers or freight is a joint consideration of the effectiveness of the respective modes involved and the intermodal operations connecting the modes.
-Also, the complexity of transport systems requires effective management of its operations, such as scheduling, booking and settling transactions (e.g. fares).
+Also, the complexity of transport systems requires effective management of its operations, such as scheduling, booking, and settling transactions (e.g. fares).
 Logistics has become a key activity to ensure that freight can be distributed effectively across geographies.
 All of the above jointly contribute to improving the velocity of flows carried by transport systems.
 Recent efforts at the digitalization of transportation aim to increase the velocity of transportation through better management of existing assets and by creating exchange platforms between providers and users of transportation services.